Canon 1D vs Fujifilm GFX 50S

 Review summary: Canon 1D vs Fujifilm GFX 50S

-So how do things add up?
+So what conclusions can be drawn?
 Which of the two cameras – the Canon 1D or the Fujifilm GFX 50S – has the upper hand?
-The listing below highlights the relative strengths of the two models.
+A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS-1D: